IBM/ibm-satellite-storage/config-templates/ibm/ocs/README.md

    storageClusterStatus: Ready
 ```

-You can check the status of the storagecluster
+You can also check the status of the storagecluster

 ```
 $ oc get storagecluster -n openshift-storage